Saratoga Trunk: Plot

 Clint goes to Albany, where Cupidon secretly boards the train.
 They take back the railroad, station by station.
 However, Soule sends a train from the end of the line in Binghamton.
 They crash head on.
 In the battle that follows, Cupidon is injured protecting Clint.

 At Saratoga Springs, Clio dresses for the costume ball.
-Fearing for Cupidon, Angelique tells her about the plan.
+Fearing for Cupidon's welfare, Angelique tells her about the plan.
 Clio accuses Bart of cowardice.
 He calmly proposes.
 He knows everything.
 He uses his mother.
 He gets what he wants, and he wants Clio.
 At the ball, men are talking about the success of the battle.
 Clio is distraught.
 Clint staggers in, carrying Cupidon, and collapses when Clio hugs him.

 Clio is weeping at Clint's bedside, struggling with a piece of embroidery.
 He pretends to be delirious, speaking to another girl.
 Clio protests that she has changed, she is like her mother.
 She loves him.
-“Rich and respectable, that's me,” he moans.
-When she says “I'll let you wear the pants” he declares, “Honey, that's all I wanted to know!”
+"Rich and respectable, that's me," he moans.
+When she says "I'll let you wear the pants", he declares, "Honey, that's all I wanted to know!"
 They laugh and kiss, and Angelique drags a laughing Cupidon away from the keyhole.

 Cast

 Production notes

 Ethel Waters and Lena Horne were both considered for the role of Angelique, the Haitian maid.
-Instead of a woman of color, Warner Bros. cast British actress Flora Robson in dark makeup.
-This was unusual, as by this time, the use of what was blackface was considered inappropriate and offensive.
+Instead of a woman of color, Warner Bros. cast British actress Flora Robson.
 Shot in 1943, the film was not released until 1945.